Failure to Appear/Failure to Pay Program (FTAP) FAQ

 I did not receive notification that my driver license was denied renewal.

-Notification letters are mailed to the address provided at the time of the violation.
-Additionally, the Department of Public Safety mails a letter to the address on file with the Department; however these are courtesy letters and do not affect the legality denial.
+Citations include language notifying you that nonrenewal of your driver license is a potential penalty for failure to appear or failure to pay.
+When the court adds your case to the FTA Program, OmniBase Services mails notification letters to you at the address provided at the time of the violation.
+Additionally, the Department of Public Safety mails an additional notification letter to you prior to the driver license renewal date to the address on file with the Department; however, these are courtesy notifications and do not affect the legality of denial of driver license renewal.

 Back to top